The People Behind All My Relations

 Leona (Doe) Thomas is a Tk’emlúps te Secwe̓pemc (TteS) band member.

-She is a mother and grandmother.
-She has been retired for several years and has worked with Alberta First Nations on developing, implementing, and reporting on health programs.
+She is a mother and grandmother who has been retired for several years.
+In her career, she worked with Alberta First Nations to develop, implement, and report on health programs.

 contact us